-Our Grandview Laneway Residence was an early trailblazer for laneways in Vancouver.
-We defied convention and problem-solved tiny living before it became the hottest topic in home design.
+Our Grandview Laneway Residence was an early trailblazer for laneway homes in Metro Vancouver.
+We defied convention and problem-solved tiny living before it became the hottest topic in home design and gentle diversity.

 Here are a few behind the scenes features of this incredible laneway:

 We flipped this home upside down and gave our clients an upstairs area for cooking, relaxing and entertaining.
 It provides a big open space (yes, even for a laneway) with spectacular views to the East and South.

 The upstairs lounge and kitchen area are great for gathering with family.
 In exchange, the private bedroom, bathroom and storage areas offer a restful area.
 We made sure to install radiant floor heating to keep this space cozy!